If you are fit, are suitably equipped and have never caved before, then this is your perfect introduction.

 A great adventure, scouring holes, terraces and small waterfalls while inside the cave.
 Word of warning though be prepared, lives have been lost here, caving parties should have at least two reliable lights per person plus spare batteries, warm polypropylene or wool clothing, and sturdy footwear.

 When going through the cave, the cave passage meanders and twists in pitch darkness for 594 metres between the two entrances.
 It takes approximately one hour to go through.
-There is a three metre waterfall at the inlet end.
 If care is taken, fit, inexperienced cavers can go through.

 Cavers are recommended to enter the cave at the outflow end and walk against the flow of the stream.
 There are several small waterfalls to climb.
 To assist climbing out the inlet end of the cave, a rung ladder ascends beside the waterfall.
 A chain and steps help to get along the overhang ledge to the exit.